smattymatty/mathew-storm-site/philo_content/book/Chapter 5 - The Weight of Chains.md

 The workshop fell silent except for Daedalus's repeated attempts to steady his hand enough to draw.
 Each failure seemed to frustrate him more, the tremor worsening with his agitation.

-Finally, he threw the stylus down with uncharacteristic violence.
+Finally, he threw the stylus down with violence.

 The mention of Icarus hung in the air like smoke from a funeral pyre.
 Daedalus's face had gone pale, and Sisyphus could see him scrambling for something, anything, to change the subject.

-"Archimedes," Daedalus said suddenly, his voice taking on a forced scholarly tone.
-"My old rival from Syracuse.
-He claims he can calculate the number of grains of sand in the universe, but he couldn't calculate this."
-He gestured wildly at the blueprints.
-"Couldn't conceive of architecture that thinks for itself."
+"Archimedes!"
+Daedalus burst out, the name escaping like a held breath.
+"My old rival from Syracuse—that pompous fool claims he can calculate the number of grains of sand in the universe, the entire universe, but he couldn't—" His hands swept frantically over the blueprints, knocking over an ink pot that bled black across the corner of his perfect geometries.
+"He couldn't calculate this, couldn't even imagine—architecture that thinks, that dreams, that builds itself while we sleep—"

 "Master?"
 Alexios asked, confused by the sudden shift.

 Sisyphus watched the deflection with growing understanding.
-Every time they approached something painful—his son, his crimes, his fear—Daedalus retreated into academic grievances.
-Was it deliberate, or had years of avoiding truth made it pathological?
-A scholar's defense mechanism, hiding behind intellectual superiority when emotion threatened to surface.
+The seventh deflection in three days—he'd been counting.
+Was this calculated—a technique honed through years of palace survival?
+Or had decades of burying guilt beneath theorems and formulas made it reflexive?
+He'd seen the same pattern in philosophers in Tartarus, endlessly explaining why their torment was actually a complex theoretical problem.
+Every painful truth seemed to trigger another academic tangent, as if mathematics could solve the equation of a father's fear.
+The pattern was so predictable that Sisyphus could almost time it—mention Icarus, wait three heartbeats, receive a lecture on architectural theory.

 "All his war machines, his burning mirrors, his great claw that could lift ships from the sea—" Daedalus's voice grew more agitated, clearly grasping for anything to avoid the subject of Icarus.
 "Mechanical tricks!
 But what we've built learns.
 Improves.
 Creates its own solutions."

 Sisyphus decided to pull him back.
 "You're not the architect anymore, are you?"

-"No." The word came out like a confession, Daedalus's deflection crumbling.
+Daedalus's mouth worked silently for a moment, still trying to find another tangent, another escape.
+But Sisyphus's steady gaze held him pinned.
+His shoulders sagged.

+"No." The word emerged reluctantly, dragged from some place he'd kept locked.
 "I'm the scribe.
 Documenting improvements made by our... client."

+The admission hung in the air, and Sisyphus recognized the moment—he'd seen it countless times across eternity.
+The instant when a man realized he'd become a tool of the very thing he'd tried to master.
+But where others might despair, Sisyphus felt that familiar thrill of possibility.
+If Daedalus was just the scribe now, then perhaps they could edit what got written.

 "Client," Nikias repeated, his scarred face twisting.
 "That's what we're calling it now?"